-- A completed Professional MBA program application form - At least two years work experience - Official academic transcripts from all post-secondary institutions attended - Three recommendations testifying to capabilities and probability of future success - Prerequisites require evidence of competency by undergraduate coursework in all of the following: accounting or finance, economics, statistics or calculus, management or marketing, computer science or information systems - Evidence of academic ability through an undergraduate GPA above 3.0, or a satisfactory score on the Graduate Management Admission Test (GMAT).
+- A completed Professional MBA program application form. - Current résumé. - At least two years' work experience. - Official academic transcripts from all post-secondary institutions attended. - Three recommendations testifying to capabilities and probability of future success. - Prerequisites require evidence of competency by undergraduate coursework in all of the following: accounting or finance, economics, statistics or calculus, management or marketing. - Evidence of academic ability through an undergraduate GPA of at least 3.0.
+An applicant with an undergraduate GPA below 3.0 may be admitted, at the discretion of the program director, with MBA grade stipulations.